 The different varieties of cannabis can have different reactions to the high end potting soils.
 If the potting soil is “hot”, meaning loaded with organic nutrients, and you are growing a variety of cannabis that is on the sensitive side when dealing with nutrients, your plants can exhibit signs of growing medium stress like downturned leaf tips.
 Sometimes those soils work better when used as an additive to potting soils that are more neutral.

-Many of the higher end potting soils are also going to contain dolomite lime which helps to balance the pH at around 7.
-Cannabis grows best in soil with a pH from 6.5-7.
+Many of the higher end potting soils are also going to contain dolomite lime which helps to balance the pH around 6.5.
+Cannabis grows best in soil with a pH from 6.3-6.6.
 Within this range cannabis can properly absorb and process the available nutrients efficiently.
 If the pH is too low (acidic), the macro-nutrients become chemically bound and the roots are unable to absorb them.
 Soils with a high pH (alkaline), can lock out many of the micro-nutrients.
 If your soil does not contain dolomite lime, you can add 1 cup per cubic foot of soil to stabilize the soils pH.
 Checkout the Cannabis Nutrients and Indoor Gardening Basics pages for more information about pH.

 Hydroponics is the science of growing plants without soil.
 With hydroponics, nutrient uptake and grow medium oxygen levels can be controlled easily.
 If you can manage these 2 factors, along with a few of the other basic requirements, you will be successful cultivating indoors.